 Jerry was telling us all that he had to get up early because his teams always practiced Thanksgiving mornings before calling it a day for a big meal and watching football.
 He also mentioned the practice was going to be tough because due to players still participating with the football team, he only had 9 who could play.
 You can’t have a full 5-on-5 scrimmage unless you have at least 10.

-It was during this conversation Jerry decided it would be an excellent time to say “hey, didn’t you play basketball?”
+It was during this conversation Jerry decided it would be an great time to say “hey, didn’t you play basketball?”
 I was only 24, and not in terrible shape, and as the food and beverage flowed, and the questions became more of an attack on my manhood instead of a quest for information, I ended up saying “fine, I’ll be there tomorrow.”

 Being young and male – a powerful combination for doing dumb things – I failed to recognize a few bits of information important to the deal.
 This was to be my final Thanksgiving as a single man, as I would be getting married the following March.
 There were no cell phones then and it was almost 2 in the morning, so it’s not like I could easily contact my fiancé to say “hey I’m going to play basketball early in the morning.”